Gray-Sword/Temp-on-LCD-with-relay-/README.md

 # Temperature Monitoring System with Fan Control

 ## Description
-This project reads the temperature using an analog temperature sensor (like the LM35) connected to an Arduino.
-The temperature is displayed on an LCD screen
+This project monitors the temperature using an analog temperature sensor (like the LM35) connected to an Arduino.
+The temperature is displayed on an LCD screen, and the system includes basic fan control based on the temperature.
+If the temperature exceeds a set threshold, the fan will be turned on.

 ## Features
 - **Temperature Reading**: Reads the temperature from an analog sensor.
 - **LCD Display**: Displays the current temperature in Celsius on a 16x2 LCD.
+- **Fan Control**: Turns the fan on if the temperature is high.

 ## Components
 - **Arduino Board (e.g., Uno, Nano)**